-Assigned to the 5th Air Force on October 3, 1942 and assigned to the 374th Troop Carrier Group, 8th Troop Carrier Squadron.
+On October 3, 1942 assigned to the 5th Air Force (5th AF), 374th Troop Carrier Group (374th TCG), 6th Troop Carrier Squadron (6th TCS).
 Nicknamed "Maxine" (in quotations) painted in white on the left side of the nose.
 Australian call sign VH-CFL.
-This C-47 operated from 5 Mile Drome (Wards)near Port Moresby.

-On October 16, 1942 took off from 5 Mile Drome (Wards) near Port Moresby on a mission to air drop food to and supplies to Australian Army troops along the Kokoda Trail.
-When this aircraft failed to return, the crew was officially declared Missing In Action (MIA).
-This C-47 was officially condemned on October 18, 1942.
+On October 16, 1942 took off from 5 Mile Drome (Ward) near Port Moresby piloted by 2nd Lt.
+Wilson C. Cater loaded with cargo on a mission to air drop food and supplies to Australian Army soldiers on the Kokoda Trail in the Owen Stanley Range in New Guinea.
+When this aircraft failed to return, it was officially listed as Missing In Action (MIA).
+Officially condemned October 18, 1942.

 This C-47 crashed into a stream bed near Bodinumu west of Kagi on the Kokoda Trail.
-Afterwards, visited by Australian Army soldiers who recovered Cater and Mackey.
 During 1980, the crash site was rediscovered by local people.
-In November 1981 reported to PNG Museum modern history curator Bruce Hoy.
+In November 1981 the community reported the crash site to PNG Museum modern history curator Bruce Hoy.

 Recovery of Remains

-On April 18, 1982, CILHI investigated the wreck and exhumed the remains of one crew member, thought at the time to have been SSgt Glenn Webb, who had been buried by villagers following the crash.
+On April 18, 1982, a team from U. S. Army Central Identification Laboratory Hawaii (CILHI) investigated the wreck and exhumed the remains of one crew member, thought at the time to have been SSgt Glenn Webb, who had been buried by villagers following the crash.

-On January 20, 1999 CILHI again returned to the site and did additional recovery work and declared the site closed.
-The remains they had recovered were identified by JPAC on September 3, 2009.
+On January 20, 1999 another team from U. S. Army Central Identification Laboratory Hawaii (CILHI) again returned to the site and did additional recovery work and declared the site closed.

 Justin Taylan adds: